resultra/resultra/electronClient/README.txt

 The application icon for Mac OS X was generated from a 512x512 .png file of Resultra's logo.
 The Mac Program called Image2icon is used to generate the icon.icns file in the build directory.

+The factory templates inside the factoryTemplates/ directory are copied to the build directory and included in the packaged application.
+Update the file trackers.db to include any additional templates.